 Birth trauma is valid and real.
 As you navigate this vulnerable and important chapter, you deserve to feel the presence of a kind professional holding space for you.
 I chose to become trained in Birth Story Listening back in 2018 because I am passionate about amplifying this type of support.
 As a postpartum doula on the Major Care Team and trained Birth Story Mentor, it is an honor to witness such powerful moments of release, tenderness, emotion, and validation.

 When you feel you are open to inviting a shift in perspective or self-growth from a difficult birth, you may be ready for a Birth Story Listening session.
 Trained and approved by Pam England, I offer private one-on-one sessions with anyone who has witnessed birth, whether you are a parent or birth professional.
 Using my background as a birth and postpartum doula, I work with you to help bring you new insights and perspectives by using a guided, natural flow of solution-focused dialogue.

 Healing birth trauma is not linear.
 There is no right or wrong way to feel.
 Processing, grieving and healing your experience happens one moment at a time, and there is no “perfect” way to do this.
 Give yourself time and grace, and be gentle with yourself.
 You are deserving of this.

-Allison Morgan is a postpartum doula on our Major Care team and is the owner of Holistic Birth & Beyond.
+Allison Morgan is former postpartum doula on our Major Care team and is the owner of Holistic Birth & Beyond.
 She is a certified birth and postpartum doula, certified childbirth and lactation educator, reiki practitioner and trained Birth Story Mentor.
 Allison lives in New Hampshire with her husband.